Lomas de Lachay:

 • September 27 (World Tourism Day)

 💡 Important note: Pets are strictly prohibited throughout the reserve.
-Single-use plastics are not allowed; bring reusable bags and take your waste back with you.
+The use of single-use plastics is prohibited; bring reusable bags and take your waste with you.

 🥾 4.
-Hiking trails in Lomas de Lachay
+What to see and do in Lomas de Lachay?

-The reserve has three main trails, well signposted, that traverse the most representative ecosystems.
-All start from the parking area and offer viewpoints, rock formations, and birdwatching opportunities.
+The reserve has three main, well-marked trails that cover the most representative ecosystems.
+All start from the parking area and offer viewpoints, rock formations, and bird watching opportunities.

 This is the shortest and most accessible trail, ideal for families with young children or people with reduced mobility.
-It leads to the cerro La Virgen viewpoint, from where you can see the Lechuza ravine and the contrast between the lomas and the coastal desert.
-The hill's name comes from a rock formation that resembles a figure in a praying position.
+It leads to the Cerro La Virgen viewpoint, from where you can observe the Lechuza ravine and the contrast between the lomas and the coastal desert.
+The hill's name comes from a rock formation that resembles a figure in a praying posture.

 • Duration: 30 – 45 minutes.